Wan-sdon-code/System-logic-v26/README.md

 * **Zero Edits** (No changes by humans; memorized perfectly by millions).
 * **Science Facts** (Facts about the world that no human knew 1,400 years ago).

-> **Based on this logic, I believe Islam is the truth.
-It is the only system that stays 100% original and matches the science of the universe.**
+> **Based on this system check, I believe Islam is the truth.
+It is the only OS that stays 100% original and matches the science of the universe.**

 ---